Rephonic

 Therapy

-Dear Nina: Conversations About Friendship is a top 1% podcast about the friendship issues you probably think about but never say out loud.
+Dear Nina: Conversations About Friendship is a top 1% podcast about adult friendship.

 Whether you've agonized over a text, wondered why you're always the one reaching out, or found yourself drifting away from an old friend—this show gets it and we're here to discuss it all.
-Note-- these are conversations, not classic interviews.
+Note--these are conversations, not classic interviews.
+We're serious, but we laugh a lot too!

 Number of ListenersCategories